Vopaaz/File-Allocation-Simulator/README.md

 ![Simulation Page](doc-img/simulation.png)

 The left part in the simulation page is the file blocks.
-The white ones are empty and the colored ones are full, either storing a file or is a index block in the indexed allocation simulation.
+The white ones are empty and the colored ones are full, either storing a file/directory or is a index block in the indexed allocation simulation.
 If one file takes up several blocks, these blocks will have the same color.

 There are also three buttons at the bottom-left. `Step` will execute one instruction. `Auto` will automatically execute the instructions every 2 seconds.
 And the auto-execution will stop after you click it again. `Select Data File` will ask you to choose the source command file, which was discussed [above](#Command-Data-File).

 Note that the `Auto` button is the only "on-off" switch to the auto execution.
 That is, if you clicked `Auto`, finished one simulation, and uses the `Select Data File` to open another simulation.
 The second simulation **will automatically start**, unless you click the `Auto` button again.

-The right part will display the necessary information. `Instructions` lists the instructions in the data file.
+The right part will display the necessary information.

+- `Instructions` lists the instructions in the data file.
-`File Information Table` part will be discussed in the next section.
+- `File Information Table` part will be discussed in the next section.

-`Messages` tells you the detailed process of the execution of the command.
+- `Messages` tells you the detailed process of the execution of the command.

 #### File Information Table